siddhi-io/siddhi/docs/documentation/siddhi-5.x/user-guide-5.x.md

 Then, add the host `siddhi` and related external IP (`ADDRESS`) to the `/etc/hosts` file in your machine.

 !!!
 Note "Minikube"
-    For Minikube, use Minikube IP as the external IP.
-    Use `minikube ip` command to get the IP of the Minikube cluster.
+    For Minikube, you have to use Minikube IP as the external IP.
+Hence, run `minikube ip` command to get the IP of the Minikube cluster.

 Use the following CURL command to send events to `monitor-app` deployed in Kubernetes.